rickynich/Hanzi-U/ReadMe.md

     2. CharacterCard
         -amount of info shown will be based on where it is being used

+    3. CharacterList
+        -displays all characters of a deck

+    4. DeckList
+        -displays all available decks

 #### Database

 ![database image](./HanziU_database.PNG)
+-needs to be changed

 #### Technologies

 #### References